Time line for BComp Dissertation (Final Year Project) Report Submission

 In case you wrote a paper describing your FYP results for possible conference publication (up to 10 pages), you can include the paper in the FYP Report Appendix.
 In such case, the page limit for your FYP report is 55 pages plus 10 pages for the paper.
 Note that it is not obligatory for you to include a paper into your FYP Report.

-Students are to submit ring-bound hardcopies of the report ON or BEFORE the due date directly to their respective supervisor, main evaluator and moderator.
+Students are to submit soft copy of the report ON or BEFORE the due date directly to their respective supervisor and main evaluator.

 Students should have uploaded their report in PDF format (only report and not appendix, source code, or any other material)